hellofresh/ci-bully/README.md

 ## Only count the workdays.
 Defaults to false
 #only_workdays: true

+## Count using the last commit date, instead of the date when PR was created.
+Defaults to false
+#days_since_last_commit: true

 actions:
     # if you specify last anything greater than last will be enforced
   - day: 14